tc39/tg3/meetings/agendas/backlog.md

 # Agenda Backlog

+## Action Items

+- ACTION (MM): reach out to Natalie Silvanovich for interest in participation
+- ACTION: do we move any issues from public `security` repo?
+- GH vulnerability disclosure reporting feature
+  - ACTION: CDA: better understanding of the GH reporting mechanism and details
+  - ACTION: need to understand what access GH has to vulnerability disclosure data

+## Agenda Items

 - general policy on outside collaborators joining the meeting
+- should TG3 repo be public?
 - Strategies used and features/invariants relied upon to write secure programs today (Michael Ficarra)
 - Adopting something like the W3C Self-Review Questionnaire: Security and Privacy
   - IETF has a similar doc: <https://datatracker.ietf.org/doc/html/rfc3552>
 - open issues: <https://github.com/tc39/security/issues>
 - outreach
-- ACTION (MM): reach out to Natalie Silvanovich for interest in participation
-- ACTION: do we move any issues from public `security` repo?
-- incoming and outgoing vulnerability disclosure policy
-  - do we want TC39/TG3 to accept report?
-    - yes
-  - only have one central point for reporting
-  - how does vuln disclosure work wrt stage 3 proposals that may be undergoing implementation, already implemented, polyfills, etc
-  - disclosure for issues with spec itself vs implementation
 - private issues in security repo
 - Discoverability of hidden intrinsics (Mathieu Hofman)
 - How to mark spec internal objects as not exposed to user code (Mathieu Hofman)